gonstoll/gonzalostoll.com/content/articles/type-safe-environment-variables.md

 // env.ts
 import {z} from 'zod'

-const envVariables = z.object({
+const envVariablesSchema = z.object({
-  node_env: z.enum(['development', 'production', 'test']),
+  NODE_ENV: z.enum(['development', 'production', 'test']),
-  some_super_secret_token: z.string().nonemtpy(),
+  SOME_SUPER_SECRET_TOKEN: z.string().nonemtpy(),
 })

-export const ENV = envvariables.parse(process.env)
+export const ENV = envVariablesSchema.parse(process.env)
 ```

 There are a couple of things to notice in this piece of snippet:

+- We are exporting an `ENV` constant, which parses our entire `process.env` object containing our environment variables
+  against our defined schema.
+That means that, if `process.env` is missing any of the variables declared on your
+  `envVariablesSchema` schema, `zod` will throw an error as soon as this file gets imported
-1. Notice on line 6, how we chain a `.nonempty()` method to the string parse?
+- Notice on line 6, how we chain a `.nonempty()` method to the string parse?
 That's so you don't accidentally go and
   create a env variable like so: `SOME_SUPER_SECRET_TOKEN=` (which is valid on your `.env` file).
-If you do, zod will
+If you do, zod will warn
-   warn you about it
+  you about it
-2. We are exporting a `ENV` constant, which parses our entire `process.env` object containing our environment variables.
-   That means that, if `process.env` is missing any of the variables declared on your `envVariables` schema, `zod` will
-   throw an error as soon as this file gets imported.
-3. Because of how `zod` works, any other variable that's not defined in the schema will get filtered out.
+- Because of how `zod` works, any other variable that's not defined in the schema will get filtered out.
 So this helps
   declaring in one single place all the variables that you'll be using on your entire application.
 This is extremely
-   useful, this file tends to get really big over time and on big applications.
+  useful, as this file tends to get really big over time, specially on big applications

 With this, now we can import our newly created `ENV` constant and safely use our env variables 🎉